2005 Rugby World Cup Sevens qualifying

 The qualification process of men's teams for the 2005 Rugby World Cup Sevens.
 Automatic qualification was extended to the host and the eight quarterfinalists of the previous World Cup.
 The remaining spots were contested in each of the six regions' respective tournaments.

 Qualified teams

 Africa

-From 25−26 September 2004, there were two tournaments for the North and South zones, with the champions of each qualifying.
+From 25 to 26 September 2004, there were two tournaments for the North and South zones, with the champions of each qualifying.